thelabnyc/certbot-django/docs/usage.rst

 **Certbot-Django Options:**

---certbot-django-auth-key-directory=directory  Tell certbot-django where to generate / look for a private key when
+--key-directory=directory  Tell certbot-django where to generate / look for a private key when
                            authenticating with your application.
 For example, ``~/.ssh/certbot/``.
---certbot-django-auth-username=username        Tell certbot-django which Django user to login as when authenticating
+--username=username        Tell certbot-django which Django user to login as when authenticating
                            with your application.
 For example, username ``certbot``.
---certbot-django-public-ip-logging-ok          LetsEncrypt will log the Public IP of you machine as having requested
+--public-ip-logging-ok     LetsEncrypt will log the Public IP of you machine as having requested
                            a certificate for this domain.
 Pass this flag to allow this automatically.
                            Otherwise, certbot will prompt you for permission to continue.

 4. Certbot will print a public key in PEM format and ask you to add it to the ``certbot`` user (which you created a moment ago) in Django.
 You can do that using the Django Admin at ``http://my.domain/admin/asymmetric_jwt_auth/publickey/add/``.
 You can think of this step as being equivalent to adding a public key to a user's ``~/.ssh/authorized_keys`` file on a \*nix system.